ferrucc-io/ferruccio/content/posts/starting-a-blog.md

 In fact after talking with Hugo, we realised together that his strategy works well on posts that aren't related to things he's selling.

 On posts that are related to things he's selling, instead of a generic ad, he fills that space with an ad for himself.

-He's going to try this out now, but it's 100% going to increase his conversion rates and probably make him more money than selling ads.
+<blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Had a chat with <a href="https://twitter.com/0xferruccio?ref_src=twsrc%5Etfw">@0xferruccio</a> the other day<br><br>Doing what I do best, nicking CSS and copy from people (<a href="https://twitter.com/codefundio?ref_src=twsrc%5Etfw">@codefundio</a>) and trying to make some 💸 <a href="https://t.co/6rtcXa2us5">pic.twitter.com/6rtcXa2us5</a></p>&mdash; Hugo Di Francesco (@hugo__df) <a href="https://twitter.com/hugo__df/status/1074786797018845186?ref_src=twsrc%5Etfw">December 17, 2018</a></blockquote>
+<script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 # Conclusion

-Blogging is really about consistently putting out quality content with your own signature style, there aren't any shortcuts to success.

-**🚨 If you enjoyed reading this make sure you leave me your email, so I can let you know when I write something new!
-I promise it will be worth your time**
+There aren't any rules in blogging.

+You can take some cues from what I learned over the years, or ignore everything and do things your own way.

+In fact if you're breaking the rules email me a link to your posts.
+I'm constantly looking for inspiration and fascinated by people that change the rules and still get results.

+If you're not getting results, reread this post and figure out what you're doing wrong.